 Through Between the Lakes Purchase No. 3 Treaty (1792) the Mississaugas of the Credit ceded to the British Crown over 3 000 000 acres of land between Lakes Huron, Ontario and Erie.

-Today, Guelph is home to many First Nations, Inuit and Métis peoples, and to non-Indigenous settlers from all over the world.
-Guelph Museums accepts responsibility for the Truth and Reconciliation Commission’s Calls to Action.
-As a community, we are committed to strengthening our relationships with the Original Peoples of Turtle Island, as we move forward together in the search for collective truth and healing.
+Today, Guelph is home to many First Nations, Inuit and Métis Peoples.
+Guelph Museums commits to the Truth and Reconciliation Commission’s Calls to Action.
+We must do more to learn, share and support truth and healing.

 Why Are Land Acknowledgements Important?